 Data sanitization is the process of deliberately and irreversibly removing, replacing, or altering sensitive information in datasets to protect privacy, security, or confidentiality while maintaining data utility for its intended purpose.

-Critical insight: Data sanitization is not a single technique, but rather a category that encompasses multiple techniques, each appropriate for different scenarios.
+Critical insight: Data sanitization is not a single technique; it's a category that encompasses multiple techniques, each appropriate for different scenarios.

 Here's an immediately useful framework: Before sanitizing data, ask two questions: